-Animals are still used in harmful ways by some Kiwi schools and tertiary institutes.
-These animals are being used in outdated teaching exercises, such as animal dissections.
-But it doesn’t have to be this way – Kind Education is not only possible but it's better for everyone!
+Animals are sadly still used in harmful ways for teaching purposes at NZ schools and universities.
+Even animal dissections, which are easily replaced, are still conducted here.
+But it doesn’t have to be this way – embracing Kind Education is possible and better for everyone!

-The harmful use of animals in education refers to any teaching method where animals are forced to undergo something that is likely to cause them pain, injury, distress, or death and that is not meant to benefit that specific animal involved.
-Common examples include:
+The harmful use of animals for teaching purposes is where animals are forced to undergo something that is likely to cause them pain, injury, distress, or death, and that is not meant to benefit that specific animal involved.
+Common examples include using animals in:

 - Behavioural experiments

 By using animal-free alternatives to educate students, we can save animals and create safe, inclusive spaces for students to learn in.
 Find out more about the many amazing alternatives and benefits of Kind Education below.